Skip to main content

 Q: How soon can I return to sports after arthroscopy?

-Q: Are there any risks with arthroscopy?
+Q: Are there risks with arthroscopy?

 Q: Will I still need physical therapy?